Get in the Game @ Cary Library

 - FOLKLORE OR FAIRY TALE - A story based on legend, myth, or oral tradition.

-- HISTORICAL FICTION - A realistic fictional story set in the past, which portrays a time period or historical event.
-(Time travel into the past is Fantasy, not Historical Fiction.)
+- HISTORICAL FICTION - A realistic fictional story set in the past and depicting a specific time period or historical event.
+Note: Time travel into the past is not Historical Fiction.